miguelpduarte/Small-JS-Browser-games/README.md

 ## Disclaimer:
 The code here is provided as is, and I hold no responsibility for anyone learning bad practices with it, as this is nothing but a sandbox for myself to learn and experiment in.
-Feel free to use anything you see might be of use here, as I claim no ownership over the code in this repo.